simran135/personal-website/content/publication/instructSkillMix/index.md

 ---
-title: "Instruct-SkillMix -- A Powerful Pipeline for LLM Instruction Tuning"
+title: "Instruct-SkillMix: A Powerful Pipeline for LLM Instruction Tuning"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here